 Medical benefits for Medicare enrolled retirees are provided through a fully-insured Medicare Advantage plan.
-The age-adjusted medical costs for Medicare retirees were based on the demographics of the covered population and the Medicare Advantage premiums which will become effective January 1, 2018.
+The age-adjusted medical costs for Medicare retirees were based on the demographics of the covered population and the Medicare Advantage premiums which will become effective January 1, 2019.
+Also beginning January 1, 2018, enrollees with Medicare Part B only were transitioned to a fully insured Medicare Advantage plan.